What's the etymology behind עיר בירה? While being a city of beer is enough to be a capital in most countries, it probably isn't related.

 Well, seems like a legit translation to me.
 Only note that the original Hebrew is a construct chain בְּעִיר־הַבִּירָה, i.e. in the city of the capital.

-Duolingo accepted “Why do you want to live in the capital city?” in October 2020.
-Even though the original Hebrew is “in the city of the capital”, in English that changes to “in the capital city”.
+Duolingo accepted “Why do you want to live in the capital city?”
+Even though the original Hebrew is “in the city of the capital”, in English that can change to “in the capital city”.